mnfahmi29/mnfahmi29/README.md

 I often reason in terms of types, trade-offs, and edge cases — habits shaped by clinical work, data analysis, and, ofc, Pokémon🔥

-I think some intuition around uncertainty comes from small and low-stakes trials, where outcomes are partially hidden, and expectations must adapt, — definitely like blind boxes from the Popmart —
+Life is about running on uncertainty, we should takes small and low-stakes trials, where outcomes are partially hidden, and expectations must adapt, — definitely like blind boxes from the Popmart —

 I’m drawn to systems that are modular, engineered, and constraint-driven.
-Whether it’s a surgical workflow, a data pipeline, or some Gundam manuals
+Whether it’s a surgical scalpel, a data pipeline, or some Gundam manuals

 And yes — I also have patience for long work.
-If I should tell you how is my endurance, ofc it's on One Piece lover's level😤
+If I should tell you how is my endurance, I could chunk One Piece nonstop😤

 ### My Background ._.
 - Medical doctor with clinical and research experience